Brexit: what will change for UK citizens

 For more information on the content of the draft agreement, please visit the dedicated section of the EU Council website.

-In the case of a “no-deal” scenario, an Order issued on 7 February by French authorities will govern the entry, residence, work and social rights of UK nationals residing in France, subject to reciprocity by the UK authorities.
+In the case of a “no-deal” scenario, no later than 31 October 2019, an Order issued on 7 February by French authorities will govern the entry, residence, work and social rights of UK nationals residing in France, subject to reciprocity by the UK authorities.

 The French government has published a general information website on the possible consequences of Brexit for individuals and companies: https://brexit.gouv.fr.

 The UK government also has a specific page on these considerations: https://www.gov.uk/guidance/living-in-france.